lsphillips/TemplateFunctionExpressEngine/README.md

 	.set('view engine', 'js');
 ```

-Your template functions must be synchronous and accept at least one argument which will be an object map containing the template variables:
+Your template functions must be synchronous and accept at least one argument which will be an object map containing the template variables.
+For example:

 ``` js
 module.exports = function (model)